dedoc/scramble/docs/usage/getting-started.md

 By default, you will only be able to access `/docs/api` route in the `local` environment.

-Define `viewApiDocs` gate if you need to allow access in other environments:
+Define `viewApiDocs` gate if you need to allow access in other environments.

+For example, to allow access to the docs in the `production` environment but only for the user with email `admin@app.com`, the gate would look like this:

 ```php
 Gate::define('viewApiDocs', function (User $user) {